 A collaborative game

-Alistair Cockburn came up with the idéa that software development is a cooperative game.
+Alistair Cockburn came up with the idéa that software development is a cooperative game of invention and communication.
 In this analogy a game is to be thought of as “An activity providing entertainment or amusement” so that the competition aspects of games are reduced – but not eliminated completely.
 The team developing a piece of software can still be competing against other teams that develop similar software.
 The game is goal seeking (finishing the software) and therefore has a natural end.
 However, the joy of developing software is not reduced to reaching the goal.
-Much of the joy comes from the process of developing the software, much like rock-climbers enjoy the climb – not only reaching the peak.
-Also, the goal of finishing the software is a secondary goal.
-Secondary to things like gaining knowledge, growing the company, increasing ones influence and creating a career.
-Another secondary goal of the game is to create an advantageous position for the next game that consists of altering the system or creating a neighboring system.
+A big portion of the joy comes from the process of developing the software, very similar to the way rock-climbers enjoy the climb – not only reaching the peak.
+The primary goal should be finishing the software, however other (preferrably secondary) goals like increasing ones influence and creating a career also comes into play.
+Another important but secondary goal of the game is to create an advantageous position for the next game, e.g. altering the system or creating a neighboring system.
 This is done by learning about the current system and creating markers or reminders of what was learned.
 Jeff Atwood concludes that the secret is:

 learning how to play the game so that everyone is having fun

 Aso notable is the fact that the game of systems development is used as moves in a larger game; The growth of the business.
 This means that company executives may make good moves in the game of growing the business that ends up hurting one or more software development projects.